 How did you decide that you had a "call" to be a screenwriter in Hollywood?

-So what does it mean for you to be a missionary in Hollywood?
+What did it mean for you to be a missionary in Hollywood?

 So will you be writing "religious" movies?